Aviation in the United States: Passenger airlines

 The U.S. has no single flag carrier and passenger airlines in the United States have always been privately owned.
 The U.S. has three major international carriers (Delta Air Lines, American Airlines, and United Airlines) and eight additional large carriers that operate mainly domestic flights but have some international destinations (Alaska Airlines, Allegiant Air, Frontier Airlines, Hawaiian Airlines, JetBlue, Southwest Airlines, Spirit Airlines, and Sun Country Airlines).
 At the end of 2014, the three international carriers plus Southwest controlled more than 80% of all passenger travel in the U.S. market.

 There is currently no government regulation of ticket pricing, although the federal government retains jurisdiction over aircraft safety, pilot training, and accident investigations (through the Federal Aviation Administration and the National Transportation Safety Board).
 The Transportation Security Administration provides security at airports and the federal government provides billions of dollars annually to maintain air transport facilities and manage the country's air traffic control system.

 Many airlines operate on a "hub and spoke" model.
 This system gives the predominant airline in a given airport a strong competitive position as it feeds passengers to and from the hub, maximizing the number of passengers on each flight.
-Examples of airline hubs include United Airlines at Houston, Newark Liberty, Chicago-O'Hare, Denver and San Francisco; Delta Air Lines at Atlanta, Salt Lake City, Detroit, Minneapolis, and Seattle; and American Airlines at Charlotte, Chicago-O'Hare, Dallas/Fort Worth, Miami, Philadelphia and Phoenix.
+Examples of airline hubs include United Airlines at Houston, Newark, Chicago-O'Hare, Denver, Los Angeles, San Francisco, and Washington-Dulles; Delta Air Lines at Atlanta, Boston, New York-JFK, New York-LaGuardia, Salt Lake City, Detroit, Los Angeles, Minneapolis, and Seattle; and American Airlines at Charlotte, Chicago-O'Hare, Dallas/Fort Worth, Los Angeles, Miami, New York-JFK, New York-LaGuardia, Philadelphia, Phoenix, and Washington-Reagan.

 Air cargo

 Air cargo comprises a large number of daily flights in the United States and are operated by private parcel companies such as FedEx and United Parcel Service.
-These organizations operate some of the largest fleets in the world.
+Both organizations operate some of the largest fleets in the world, using the hub-and-spoke model with their hub near the population-center of the US, UPS operating out of Louisville and FedEx out of Memphis.
 Most air cargo moved by these organizations is time sensitive overnight and 2nd day parcels.
 The U.S. Postal Service also moves much of its letters and time sensitive parcels via air, but on regularly scheduled passenger flights.
 At one time the U.S. Mail charged a premium for letters sent by airmail, but no longer does so except for overnight express mail.

 Other large American cargo airlines include Atlas Air, Polar Air Cargo, Kalitta Air and National.